Vipitis/shadertoys-dataset/README.md

 This repository contains the code to download, build and update the Shadertoys dataset.
 The dataset is made up from fragment shader programs published on [Shadertoy](https://www.shadertoy.com/) and annotated with additional metadata for downstream filtering.
-Datasets are hosted on [Huggingface](https://huggingface.co/datasets/Vipitis/Shadertoys). (maybe we name it Shadertoys-2 to avoid overwriting anything)
+Datasets are hosted on [Huggingface](https://huggingface.co/datasets/Vipitis/Shadertoys), (no longer public). (maybe we name it Shadertoys-2 to avoid overwriting anything)

 The main use case for this dataset is various evaluation benchmarks for (code-) language models.
 It can also be used for fine tuning objectives.
 The train/test split is shared across all subsets, however deduplication is not guaranteed, therefore data contaimination is very likely.

 This project is not affiliated with Shadertoy.
+It makes use of the Shadertoy.com API.

 ## To-Dos
 This project is still in progress, all datasets currently published will see a major refactor.